lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      HASH               The Message Digest Algorithm for pre-hashing.
 See section on pre-hashing the message below.

-     OID                The Composite Signature String Algorithm Name converted from ASCII to bytes.
-See section on OID concatenation below
+     Oid1, Oid2         OIDs of component signature algorithms

+     getDomId           Algorithm for computing the Composite Domain ID.
+See section on Composite Signature Domain ID below.

 Output:
     Validity (bool)    "Valid signature" (true) if the composite